Young People's Counselling

 When is counselling useful?

 Young people come for counselling for all kinds of reasons.
-The kinds of things you might want to talk through might include:
+The kinds of things you might want to talk through could include:

 - Anxiety and depression